vernemq/vernemq/README.md

     $ vmq-admin webhooks deregister hook=auth_on_register endpoint="http://localhost"

-The payload is by default base64 encoded, to disable this add the `--encodepayload=false` flag when registering the hook.
+The payload is by default base64 encoded, to disable this add the `--base64payload=false` flag when registering the hook.

+## Persisting hooks across VerneMQ restarts

+Webhooks added with `vmq-plugin` command line tool are not persisted across VerneMQ restarts.
+To make hooks persistent they can be added to the `priv/vmq_webhooks.conf` file.
+It contains an example and is hopefully self-explanatory.

 ## Webhooks